-Most organizations these days have moved or would like to migrate away from the limitations of a single vendor suite and have invested in “best-in-class” solutions – Salesforce, Adaptive Insights, AvidXchange, ADP, to name a few.
+Most organizations these days have moved or would like to migrate away from the limitations of a single vendor suite and have invested in “best-in-class” solutions – Salesforce, Budgeting and Planning Solutions, AP Automation Platforms, and many more.
 Sage Intacct is a perfect fit for a “best-in-class” organization.
 It integrates with over 200 leading cloud solutions, with APIs that are 12+ years backwards compatible, ensuring that integrations won’t break during product updates.
 As a result, clients can utilize the tools they want for each line of business and have confidence that they entire solution will work together seamlessly.

 5. Embrace the cloud to drive strategic focus and success!